Is it possible to grow your hair longer faster than normal?

 Your hair needs the proper vitamins and nutrients in order to be healthy.
 You’ll learn more about these in this article, as well as other techniques to help you grow your hair longer, faster!

-First and foremost, you should be eating a diet that’s high in protein and rich in vegetables and fruits.
+First and foremost, eating a diet that’s high in protein and rich in vegetables and fruits is beneficial.
 The vegetables and fruits have essential minerals and vitamins in them that are essential to growing healthy hair.
 Go for foods that are rich in vitamins A, B, C, and E, as well as zinc, iron, magnesium, copper, and selenium.
 One of the best vitamins you can take for healthy hair growth is vitamin B-Complex.